How To Assess Capacity

 - Capacity to conduct Court proceedings (capacity to litigate)

 I can also assess the mental capacity of children in certain circumstances where the Act permits.
 These are;

 - The management of property and affairs of someone under 16 if they are likely to lack capacity when they turn 18

 - The criminal offenses of ill-treatment or wilful neglect of a person lacking capacity regardless of their age

-Our experience of working with children with learning disabilities and cognitive impairments spans back to 2005 and we understand the different approaches required when assessing the capacity of adults or children.
-We also understand that communication is key to helping someone make decisions for themselves, that’s why we do all we can to identify appropriate communication methods for the person involved.
+My experience of working with children with learning disabilities and cognitive impairments spans back to 2005 and I understand the different approaches required when assessing the capacity of adults or children.
+I also understand that communication is key to helping someone make decisions for themselves, that’s why I do all we can to identify appropriate communication methods for the person involved.